This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Using scrap plywood, I created this DIY air plant wall art in no time at all.

-Originally, I was thinking of combining my recap of the WorkbenchCon and this DIY idea, but it got WAY too long!
-So, I’m splitting them up today into two back-to-back posts so you can get more details.
+I decided it was better to split them up in two back-to-back posts so you can get more details about my experience as well as the DIY wall art tutorial.
 Read all about my experience with building a booth for Rust-Oleum for the first-ever WorkbenchCon in Atlanta, GA right here.
-This art is inspired by the booth I created, and uses a lot of scrap wood left over from that project.
+This DIY air plant wall art was inspired by my booth and used a lot of scrap wood leftover from that project.

 Video Tutorial – Air Plant Wall Art